dahlia/cjk-compsci-terms/README.md

 Greater China, Japan, and Korea, the so-called [Sinosphere] (<span lang="zh-Hant">漢字文化圈</span>;
-literally: "Chinese character cultural sphere"), have burrowed many concepts through Sinoxenic vocabularies from the West since the modern era.
+literally: "Chinese character cultural sphere"), have borrowed many concepts through Sinoxenic vocabularies from the West since the modern era.
 Some of them have their own translations, but some have imported translations from neighboring countries.
 In some translations, both native and foreign stems are combined.